A Small Boy’s Real Log Cabin

 I went to see members of the Parks Branch, many of whom reminded me of furtive lemurs emerging from the shadows, with big eyes watching for predaceous foresters.
 Finally, one lowly parks planner arranged a clandestine meeting in a little-visited beer parlour.
 When I launched into my usual speech about the fragility, beauty, and recreational potential of the Ogoki area, he pulled out a map, onto which was drawn the Whitewater Lake Candidate Wilderness Area, or just “Whitewater.”
 We don’t want the company to find out about this yet, or it will be killed before it ever gets into the draft plan.”
 What plan?
 “SLUP.”
 What in heavens name is that, a new kind of slurpy frozen drink?
 “Strategic Land Use Plan for northwestern Ontario.”
 He need never have been so secretive.
 The plan, together with a memo from an MNR forester worried about the threat from his Parks Branch, had already gone to the company in question: “I advise you to quickly get a plan in place for roads and cutting, to preempt our pinko parks people.
 Kill it before it multiplies.”

-Of particular disappointment was Ogoki-Albany/Whitewater, which was only 1215 km2 compared to the over 4050 km2 recommended by the parks planners and the Parks Council.
+Of particular disappointment was Ogoki-Albany/Whitewater, which was only 750 square miles compared to the over 2500 square miles recommended by the parks planners and the Parks Council.
 Alan Pope held a press conference in Thunder Bay, accompanied by a beautiful map of the new parks in northern Ontario.
 Graphic artists had skillfully drawn in all of the parks except for one.
-Now called Wabakimi (which ironically means “white water” in Ojibwe), the new park northwest of Armstrong had shrunk to the smallest of three concentric circles, the outer two having been crudely obliterated with ordinary steno whiteout.
+Now called Wabakimi (which ironically means “white waters” in Ojibwe), the new park northwest of Armstrong had shrunk to the smallest of three concentric circles, the outer two having been crudely obliterated with ordinary steno whiteout.
 Clearly, the battle between the Timber Branch and the Parks Branch had continued literally until the eleventh hour…and the Parks Branch had not won.

 We gathered for a beery postmortem.
 Anger at the Wabakimi decision was swallowed in the pleasure of the other new parks, and in the relief that the alphabet soup of MNR land-use-planning acronyms was history.